primorepo/MONSTA/README.md

 Internal project for marketing.

 Needed a place to host images for marketing events.

-Note:
+Checkout project wiki.